-Shareholdings: 205,219 Independent in relation to major shareholders: No (Rolf Lundström/Novobis)
+Independent in relation to major shareholders: No (Rolf Lundström/Novobis)

+MARTIN SVALSTEDT

-MARTIN SVALSTEDT Member of the Board of Directors since 2017.
-Member of the Audit Committee.
+Member of the Board since 2017.

+Member of Audit Committee.
+Member of Investment Committee.
-Education: Education: Bachelor of Science in Business

-Administration and Law from the University of Karlstad, Sweden.
+Bachelor of Science in Business Administration and Law from the University of Karlstad, Sweden.

-CEO Stena Adactum AB and Stena Sessan AB, Chairman of the Board in Ballingslöv International, Gunnebo and Stena Renewable.
-Vice chairman of the Board in Envac.
-Board member in Svedbergs, Stena Sessan and Stena Adactum.
+CEO Stena Adactum AB and Stena Sessan AB, Chairman of the Board of Ballingslöv International, Gunnebo and Stena Renewable.
+Vice chairman of the Board of Envac.
+Board member of Svedbergs, Stena Sessan and Stena Adactum.
 Member of the Stena Sphere Coordination Group.